 When you're having a hectic day it can be difficult to eat right.
 Glucerna shakes and bars can make things easier.
-Made by Abbott, they have blends of carbohydrates that are slowly digested and absorbed to help minimize blood sugar spikes.
+They have blends of carbohydrates that are slowly digested and absorbed to help minimize blood sugar spikes.
 With fewer than 200 calories per shake and less than 160 calories per bar, they're a smart, portion-controlled choice.

 Try it: Stash a few Glucerna bars or shakes in your car or desk drawer so you'll always have a healthy snack on hand — no matter how busy your day is.